laransom/LineServer/README.md

 I spent 4 hours creating this service.
 About 15% of that was researching, 50% of that was getting the server up and working and 35% testing and documenting.
 I did not have time to optimize the pre-processing and it is problematic.
-Also, I have not tests so I would consider this service incomplete.
+Also, I have no tests so I would consider this service incomplete.
 The other things I don't like is that my error handling is inconsistent, and I have a function that returns 2 values, which is something I would refactor out out.
 If I had more time I would prioritize writing a few tests for my file_helper module, then